 An actionable misrepresentation must be a false statement of fact, not wrongful opinion (a) or future intention (b) or misinterpretation of law (c).

-By way of explanation
+By way of explanation,

 A Statement of Opinion

-We are all entitled to an opinion therefore a false/wrong statement of opinion is not a misrepresentation of fact.
+We are all entitled to an opinion, therefore, a false/wrong statement of opinion is not a misrepresentation of fact.
 This principle was established in Bisset v Wilkinson AC 177.

-That said where the sales representative is giving a statement and he was in a position to know the truth or the true facts and it can be proved that he could not have reasonable held such a view then his opinion can and should be treated as a statement of fact.
+That said where the sales representative is giving a statement and he was in a position to know the truth or the true facts and it can be proved that he could not have reasonably held such a view then his opinion can and should be treated as a statement of fact.
 This principle was outlined in Smith v Land & House Property Corp.
 (1884) 28 Ch D 7.

 That said all litigants should understand that some expressions of opinion are merely sale puffs.
 A sale puff is to suggest for instance “if you fly xxx airline it will result in others consider you to be beautiful”.
-In Dimmock v Hallet (1866) 2 Ch App 21, the description of land as ‘fertile and improvable’ was held not to constitute a misrepresentation.
+In Dimmock v Hallet (1866) 2 Ch App 21, the description of the land as ‘fertile and improvable’ was held not to constitute a misrepresentation.

 Statement as to the Future